encode2m4v/encode2m4v/README.md

 #### FEATURES

-  If run witout switches:
+  If run without switches:

-  - searches in current directory and subdirectories for all video files with a .mp4 extension
+  - searches in current directory and subdirectories for all video files with a .mp4 extension.
  - will prompt for a subtitle extension to add or no subtitle.
  - will prompt whether or not to upconvert to 1080.
  - will start transcoding all found video files to .m4v files using the HandBrakeCLI "HQ 1080p30 Surround" preset.